 The Contractor shall:

 Support NPPD in the detailed resolution of the comments received as a result of INRA's regulatory review.
 Jointly with NPPD experts, resolve INRA's comments and prepare the final Self-Assessment Stress Test report.
-This final report shall follow the WENRA format and content used for implementation of the stress tests at EU NPPs, and an additional chapter with the main conclusions and an action plan with the list of identified (decided or possible) improvement measures following the outcome of the stress test (hardware and software modifications, further studies, decisions regarding operation of plants, indication of their implementation timescale).
+This final report shall follow the INRA format, and an additional chapter with the main conclusions and an action plan with the list of identified (decided or possible) improvement measures following the outcome of the stress test (hardware and software modifications, further studies, decisions regarding operation of plants, indication of their implementation timescale).

 The satisfactory resolution of all INRA comments may take a few iterations.
 Support NPPD in an effective and efficient organisation of the corresponding interactions and meetings with INRA, as adequate.